brentspine/tinder-but-for-horses/README.md

  - Profile with Firstname, Lastname, Bio and Class/Age
  - 3 Different Phases: Add Users, Tinder and Results
  - Admins can change phases and add users in the dashboard
+ - Custom welcome page explaining everything for new users

  ## Phases